ess-dmsc/simple-kafka-env/README.md

 1. Run `vagrant up` to create and provision the virtual machine.
 2. Log into it with `vagrant ssh`.
-3. Start Apache ZooKeeper by running `sudo systemctl start zookeeper`.
+3. Start Apache ZooKeeper by running `sudo systemctl start dm-zookeeper`.
-4. Start Apache Kafka by running `sudo systemctl start kafka`.
+4. Start Apache Kafka by running `sudo systemctl start dm-kafka`.

 The *code* folder contains some scripts demonstrating how to use Apache Kafka with the *confluent-python* package.